pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

 aws sts get-caller-identity
 ```

-#### 2. IAM Permissions
+### 3. IAM Permissions

-Your AWS user/role needs the following permissions:
+Ensure that your your IAM user/role has the following permissions:

 **Required Services:**
 - **EKS**: Create/manage clusters, node groups